fanglingsu/vimb/README.md

   - [ ] read it later queue
   - [ ] show scroll indicator in statusbar as top, x%, bttom or all how can we get this information from webview easily?
-  - [ ] find a way to disable the scrollbars on the main frame
+  - [x] find a way to disable the scrollbars on the main frame Can be achieved by `document.documentElement.style.overflow = 'hidden';` in _scripts.js_
   - [ ] page marks - maybe we change make them global (shared between instances and to work also if the page was reloaded or changed like the marks in vim)